oracle/cloudtestdrive/AppDev/wls/helidon-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

     ![cluster1](images/9.png)

-7. To save time don't wait to the Active state, continue with the next Helidon application development lab.
+7. To save time **don't wait for the Active state**, you can continue with the next Helidon application development lab.
 Before the Verrazzano installation you will come back to verify and configure the OKE cluster access.

 ## Acknowledgements

 * **Author** -  Ankit Pandey
 * **Contributors** - Maciej Gruszka, Peter Nagy
-* **Last Updated By/Date** - Peter Nagy, September 2021
+* **Last Updated By/Date** - Jan Leemans, Feb-2022